 - Spot of Tea: Joy and Jack (with Warnie) meet for the first time for tea at a hotel.
 See Culture Clash above for how she finds him.

-- Stiff Upper Lip: Jack's book about "why bad things happen to good people" is intellectual and unemotional, saying God works In Mysterious Ways.
-After Joy's death, he revises his story, more or less saying it's okay to grieve.
+- Stiff Upper Lip: Jack's book about "why bad things happen to good people" is intellectual and unemotional, saying God uses suffering to reach people and improve character.
+After Joy's death, he revises his story, more or less saying it's okay to grieve nonetheless.

 - Widowed at the Wedding: Both Jack and Joy think this is going to happen, but then Joy's cancer goes into remission.